shruti1421/baat-cheet/CONTRIBUTING.md

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
 If you have got any questions, you can also join our [zulip channel](https://kamandprompt.zulipchat.com/login/#narrow/stream/201590-Baat-Cheet.20Project) to chat about your queries in real-time.

-Remember that this is an inclusive community, commited to creating a safe, positive environment.
+Remember that this is an inclusive community, committed to creating a safe, positive environment.
 See the whole [Code of Conduct](https://github.com/KamandPrompt/baat-cheet/blob/master/CODE_OF_CONDUCT.md) and please follow it in all your interactions with the project.

 ## Submitting or Requesting an Issue/Enhancement